ksu-is/TextQuest/Roadmap.md

   - Find one repository related to my current project.

 - [ ] Clone and test repository.
-  - Clone the selected repository, set it up, and run it.
+  - Clone the selected repository then test it.

 - [ ] Create initial project structure in a new GitHub repository.
   - Create folders for the project.